Blauw-Wit Amsterdam: History

 Founded on 10 May 1902 as a local club in the Kinkerbuurt area of Amsterdam, from 1928 it started to play its home matches in the Olympic Stadium in Amsterdam.
 The club entered professional football in the Netherlands in 1954.
 In 1972 the club merged with Volewijckers and DWS to form FC Amsterdam.
 Blauw-Wit continued as an amateur club, that still exists today.
 Originally named VICTORIA! the club merged with another neighborhood club Holland from which point the combined clubs took on the name Blauw-Wit and were permitted into the Derde Klasse by the NVB.

-From 1914 until 1928 Blauw-Wit played in the Old Stadion, before moving to the Olympic Stadium.
+From 1914 until 1928 Blauw-Wit played in the Old Stadion, before moving a few hundred metres west to the Olympic Stadium.
 The club championed the Eerste Klasse KNVB West I seven times (then the highest class in Dutch football).
 The club joined the professional football league Eredivisie from its inception in 1954.
-The club merged with Volewijckers and DWS to form FC Amsterdam in 1972.
+In 1967 Blauw-Wit left the Olympic Stadium, due to dwindling numbers of spectators.
+Until the summer of 1972 Blauw Wit was allowed to play on two of the three side fields.
+Then the club merged with Volewijckers and DWS to form FC Amsterdam in 1972.